 Is olive wood good for whittling?

 Yes, Olivewood is hard to get but good for whittling.
 If you get it, it makes some beautiful items such as book covers, picture frames, boxes, ornaments, and crosses.
-It can be challenging due to the wood’s hardness, coupled with its interlocking, irregular grain.
+It can be challenging due to the wood’s hardness and interlocking, irregular grain.

 How hard is olive wood?